renzmann/renzmann.github.io/content/emacsd.md

 ```

 The _menu_ bar, on the other hand `(menu-bar-mode)`, is very handy, and I only
-disable it on Windows where it looks hideous.
+disable it on Windows, where it looks hideous if I'm running in dark mode.

 ```emacs-lisp
 (when (renz/windowsp)
   (menu-bar-mode -1))
 ```

-For newcomers to Emacs, I would strongly discourage disabling either of these,
+For newcomers to Emacs, I would strongly discourage disabling the menu bar, as
-since they lend a lot to discovering all its wonderful built-in features.
+it is the most straightforward way to discover Emacs' most useful features.

 ### Ignore risky .dir-locals.el {#ignore-risky-dot-dir-locals-dot-el}